Optimizely.

 Support & community

-AI & development
+AI & further development

-Compare with alternatives
+Compare with alternatives.

-Both are traditional DXPs with .NET roots, but Optimizely feels modernization better.
-Optimizely is more lightly built; Sitecore is even heavier.
+How does Optimizely compare to Sitecore?
+Both are traditional DXPs with .NET roots, but Optimizely handles modernization better.
+Optimizely is however lighter; Sitecore is even heavier.
 Optimizely's testing engine is a core strength; Sitecore's is secondary.
-If you choose between these two: Optimizely usually wins.
+If choosing between these two: Optimizely usually wins.
 But if you can choose freely, also look at SaaS purists like Contentful or Storyblok.

 Sitecore – Enterprise DXP with long history but steep complexity